Lecturer, VC Research Fellow in Innovation & Entrepreneurship at the Graduate School of Business and Law at RMIT University

 From your past research, What is the most powerful finding you had during your research time at ParisTech?

 Mines ParisTech is a great school for industrial collaboration.
-It’s close connection to industry allows researchers to conduct cutting edge research with practical partners.
+It’s a close connection to the industry allows researchers to conduct cutting edge research with practical partners.
 In particular, a model of industrial chairs is advantageous for researchers.
-They allow to build long-term research programs with industry.
+They allow building long-term research programs with industry.
 For instance, look at the chair of theory and methods in engineering design.

 What is a day in your life look like?

 I usually go jogging in the morning and then head to work.
 I prefer to spend some time on my emails and things that I can do quickly and then plan a big chunk of work in the morning.
 It is the time when I am the most productive.
 I prefer to leave time for meetings and discussions in the afternoon and in the evening.